 I obtained my RYT 200 certification in 2014 and my RYT 500 Advanced Yoga certification in 2017 from Asheville Yoga Center and am a ChildLight Level 1 children's yoga teacher.
 My training has included courses in Yoga for Trauma, with the Veteran's Yoga Project, Yoga as Therapy with Doug Keller, ERYT500, Viniyoga with Gary Kraftsow, MA, E-RYT500, and Yin Yoga, Meditation, Restorative Yoga and Flow.
 In 2016, I also attended Therapeutic Yoga Teacher Training with Rodney Yee and Colleen Saidman Yee.
 Recently, I've completed training in Foundations of Yoga for Mental Health with Ashley Turner.
 I am a certified Level 1 Ayurvedic Wellness Counselor trained by James Bailey, LAc, Dipl AYU, E-RYT through the Sevanti Institute.

 I enjoy teaching beginners and am passionate about building and mentoring communities of compassion while helping students become more aware of their bodies.
 This awareness comes from a focus on alignment and their breath during practice.
 I love working with seniors and people with physical challenges or focusing practices on an individual's needs through privates or small segment classes like Yoga for Tennis.
 My classes are influenced by my practice and love of Viniyoga and meditation and include Basics, Chair Yoga, Align & Refine, Yoga & Meditation and Core & Pelvic Floor.
-I work individually with clients to help them create a rounded wellness plan or to target specific concerns.
-I'm dedicated to helping women navigate mid-life and beyond with passion, joy and vitality through coaching, yoga, Ayurveda and community support including women's circles.
+As a holistic nutrition and health coach, I work individually with clients to help them create a rounded wellness plan or to target specific concerns.
+I'm dedicated to helping women navigate mid-life and beyond with passion, joy and vitality through coaching, yoga, Ayurveda, holistic health, and community support including offering monthly women's circles.

 My love of yoga started 15 years ago when I started taking classes about 3 times a week.
 I loved how yoga made me feel, the strength it gave me and how I always left class feeling more open and alive.
 Over time it helped me de-stress and become more present.
 I loved practicing with others and feeling a part of a community where our practice was not a competition, but we all were there just to feel better.
 At the time I was teaching elementary school and loved it but found that it was a stressful job.
 I needed to do something for my body and to let go of worry.
 I found that at yoga.